ToruGuy/voice-assistant/README.md

 - **Voice Recognition**: Press and hold the SPACE key to record your voice input
 - **Natural Language Processing**: Uses OpenAI's GPT-4o-mini model to understand and respond to queries
 - **Text-to-Speech**: Converts responses to natural-sounding speech using OpenAI's TTS
+- **Response Streaming**: Receives and processes responses in real-time as they're generated
 - **Function Calling**: Executes functions based on voice commands
 - **Simple Interface**: Easy-to-use keyboard-based recording system